bigmasonwang/authentication-zero/README.md

 ## Usage

 ```
-$ rails generate authentication
+$ rails generate authentication_zero
 ```

 ## Developer responsibilities

 Since Authentication Zero generates this code into your application instead of building these modules into the gem itself, you now have complete freedom to modify the authentication system, so it works best with your use case.
 The one caveat with using a generated authentication system is it will not be updated after it's been generated.
-Therefore, as improvements are made to the output of `rails generate authentication`, it becomes your responsibility to determine if these changes need to be ported into your application.
+Therefore, as improvements are made to the output of `rails generate authentication_zero`, it becomes your responsibility to determine if these changes need to be ported into your application.
 Security-related and other important improvements will be explicitly and clearly marked in the `CHANGELOG.md` file and upgrade notes.

 ## Features